 Seaworld San Antonio

-This 250-acre animal-themed, marine life amusement park houses an oceanarium and water park and is located on the city’s west side.
+This 250-acre marine life amusement park houses an oceanarium and water park and is located on the city’s west side.

 Military City